OSeMOSYS-FlexTool-integration/OSeMOSYS-SpineToolbox/README.md

 ## Use

 Start Spine Toolbox either from the executable or from terminal depending on the installation.
-Go to File -> New project.
+Go to File -> Open project.
 Find the folder OSeMOSYS-SpineToolbox that you extracted.
 You will see the toolbox symbol next to it.

-The Toolbox takes in ready made osemosys files.
+The Toolbox takes in ready made osemosys text files.
 This is the file you would pass to the OSeMOSYS.

 1. Click Osemosys_data.
 Add file path by clicking the green plus symbol.
 Find your input file.